uperl/Data-Section-Writer/README.md

 For binary files (base64 encoded) the content returned by [Mojo::Loader](https://metacpan.org/pod/Mojo::Loader) should be identical.

-Not tested, and probably not working on Windows, though patches for this are welcome.
+Not tested, and probably not working for Windows formatted text files, though patches for this are welcome.

 # AUTHOR